NEUROSPIN is looking for a post-doctoral researcher to study infants’ and adults’ brain with Optically Pumped Magnetometers

-The position is funded for one year, with a start date around November 1, 2021.
-The postdoc will be based in the laboratory of Prof. Stanislas Dehaene at NeuroSpin.
-She/he will work on the pre-registered experiments, MEG/MEG-OPM data acquisition and adapted pipeline analyses already available, in coordination with the MEG team.
+The position is funded for one year and would start around November 1, 2021.
+The post-doctoral student will work in the laboratory of Prof. Stanislas Dehaene at NeuroSpin, in coordination with the MEG team.
+The main tasks associated with this job proposal are MEG/MEG-OPM data acquisition and processing with MNE-Python.

-NeuroSpin is France’s advanced brain-imaging center – a building entirely dedicated to the understanding of the human brain and the development of neuroscience technologies.
+NeuroSpin is France’s most advanced brain-imaging center.
+The whole building is dedicated to the understanding of the human brain and to the development of brain imaging technologies.
 Five laboratories currently share their expertise on site and provide a stimulating research environment.
-NeuroSpin hosts 8 state-of-the-art neuroimaging systems including three human MRIs (3T, 7T, and soon a world-record 11.7 Tesla), three animal MRIs (7T, 11.7T and 17.T), an MEG system, and a 3-photon imaging system.
-The MEG is a 306-channel system (Neuromag/Elekta) typically paired with EEG (native + EGI) and eye-tracking (Eyelink 1000 SR Research).
+NeuroSpin hosts 8 state-of-the-art neuroimaging systems including 3 human MRIs (3T, 7T, and soon a world-record 11.7 Tesla), 3 animal MRIs (7T, 11.7T and 17.T), an MEG system, and a 3-photon imaging system.
+The MEG machine is a 306-channel system (Neuromag/Elekta) typically paired with EEG (native + EGI) and eye-tracking (Eyelink 1000 SR Research).

-NeuroSpin teams develop advanced post-processing tools for structural image processing (BrainVisa), fMRI data analysis (Nipy, Nilearn), diffusion imaging (Connectomist), and M/EEG analysis (MNE Python).
-A 150-terabyte data archiving system, a large local computer cluster and access to the new CEA supercomputer are available.
-Neurospin’s environment also benefits from the new NeuroPSI building, dedicated to fundamental neuroscience and opening very soon.
+Thanks to powerful computational resources, NeuroSpin teams develop advanced post-processing tools for structural image processing (BrainVisa), fMRI data analysis (Nipy, Nilearn), diffusion imaging (Connectomist), and M/EEG analysis (MNE Python).

 Postdoctoral Opportunities – EXPERIENCE